intel/ai-reference-models/k8s/image_recognition/tensorflow/resnet50v1_5/inference/fp32/README.md

 #### Prerequisites

-The <package name> package uses [kustomize-v3.8.7](https://github.com/kubernetes-sigs/kustomize/releases/tag/kustomize%2Fv3.8.7) to configure parameters within the deployment.yaml.
+The resnet50v1-5-fp32-inference-k8s.tar.gz package uses [kustomize-v3.8.7](https://github.com/kubernetes-sigs/kustomize/releases/tag/kustomize%2Fv3.8.7) to configure parameters within the deployment.yaml.
 Kustomize-v3.8.7 should be downloaded, extracted and moved to a directory within your PATH.
 You can verify that you've installed the correct version of kustomize by typing `kustomize version`.
 On MACOSX you would see:

 ```
 {Version:kustomize/v3.8.7 GitCommit:ad092cc7a91c07fdf63a2e4b7f13fa588a39af4f BuildDate:2020-11-11T23:19:38Z GoOs:darwin GoArch:amd64}